Emma D'Arcy: 2020–present: House of the Dragon

-Film

-In March 2020, D'Arcy appeared in the comedy-drama film Misbehaviour directed by Philippa Lowthorpe.
-In 2021, they portrayed Emma Hobday in the romantic drama Mothering Sunday.
-The film was directed by Eva Husson and explored class divides and postwar survivor's guilt in 1924.

-D'Arcy is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.

 Public image

 For their role on House of the Dragon, British GQ named them one of the breakout entertainers of 2022, with the magazine stating that House of the Dragon "owed much of its plaudits" to D'Arcy's work on the show.
-D'Arcy was ranked as the number one breakout star of the year on IMDb's list of top breakout stars of 2022.
-In October 2022, a video of D'Arcy talking about their favourite cocktail (Negroni Sbagliato) in an interview went viral.
+In October 2022, a video of D'Arcy talking about their favourite cocktail, the Negroni Sbagliato, in an interview went viral.
 They were later credited with the drink's rise in demand.

 In 2023, The Huffington Post included D'Arcy on its list of rising stars.
 In April 2023, they were ranked fifth on the Radio Times list of the top 100 most influential people in television.
 For their portrayal of Rhaenyra, D'Arcy was named among Variety's list of 2024 Power Women of Hollywood.
-Also, in 2024, D'Arcy was included on InStyle's Breakthrough list of "30 Performers Defining Culture Now", credited for disrupting the status quo by blurring the lines between traditionally masculine and feminine styles.
+Also in 2024, D'Arcy was included on InStyle's Breakthrough list of "30 Performers Defining Culture Now", credited for disrupting the status quo by blurring the lines between traditionally masculine and feminine styles.

 Personal life

 D'Arcy is non-binary and uses they/them pronouns.
+They are in a relationship with director and screenwriter Thomas May Bailey.

 In response to the 2025 Supreme Court ruling on the definition of woman in the Equality Act and subsequent Equality and Human Rights Commission guidance, D'Arcy was one of over 400 film and television professionals to sign an open letter pledging "solidarity with the trans, non-binary and intersex communities" and condemning both actions.
 D'Arcy had previously spoken about the "vitriol levelled against trans and gender-nonconforming people".
+D'Arcy is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.